decentdao/fractal-docs/rootdaos/create.md

 You can now deploy your new Token Voting Fractal rootDAO.
 Connect to your wallet plugin and click `Deploy` to trigger a new transaction.

 Once deployed successfully on the blockchain, you will be redirected to your new DAO's homepage.
-Note that your DAO's Safe{WALLET} address appears in the Fractal URL of your browser.
+Note that your DAO's Safe{Wallet} address appears in the Fractal URL of your browser.

 ![](../.gitbook/assets/newdao.png)